 What Have Tumblr And Weebly Changed Recently?

 They have changed a few things over the last few months or so but it hasn’t had any negative effects.
-In reality, it become a blessing in disguise making it easier to find better blogs
+In reality, it becomes a blessing in disguise making it easier to find better blogs

 Let’s start with Weebly and the “we won’t index you saga”.